jordanlevy001/Wine-Quality-2/README.md

 ## Analysis: Logistic Regression, Support-Vector Machines (SVM), Random Forest Classifier

 ### Logistic Regression
 Supervised learning can be divided into regression and classification.
 Regression is used to predict continuous variables.
 Whereas classification is used to predict discrete outcomes.
-For this wine analysis, the target variable (what we're trying to predict), is a quality score -- which is a continuous variable.
-The wine quality score is a numerical value within a given range, making it a continuous variable.
+For this red wine analysis, the target variable (what we're trying to predict), is a quality score -- which is a multivariate classification, in other words it is discrete outcome with more than 2 classes.
+The quality score is a numerical value within a given range, making it a discrete variable.
+In this analysis, the original output variable was binned into 3 categories (represented in the "Reviews" column):
+1. Bad (Quality Score: 1-3)
+2. Average (Quality Score: 4-7)
+3. Excellent (Quality Score: 8-10)

 In both classification and regression issues, the data is divided into features and targets.
 Features are the variable used to inform the prediction.
 The target/output is the predicted outcome.

 <img width="507" alt="Logistic Regression" src="https://user-images.githubusercontent.com/88804543/157564291-6d43ec03-d717-49a4-a8bb-8bc3f0959c51.png">